 Unfortunately, truck rollovers are a common occurrence, with at least one taking place every day.
 Despite them being so dangerously common, they are avoidable.
 We will be discussing the three common misconceptions that people have about rollovers, the real causes, and how drivers can prevent them.

 Determining the cost of a truck accident and how it may impact your business is essential.
 Even a minor crash can be financially detrimental.
 When determining how much an accident costs, it’s important to remember that the cost varies from incident to incident.
-It’s very hard to determine or predict the exact amount, but a number of factors can affect it.
-Here we will discuss the direct and indirect costs of a truck accident and how it can affect your reputation.

 People get distracted.
 Sometimes it’s a clever billboard or a person in a costume walking down the street.
 Sometimes it’s a non-urgent need to use dispatch equipment.
 They may be reaching for a map or using a cell phone – either talking or texting and driving.

 It’s all distracted driving.
 And it leads to over 25% of truck accidents.

 In British Columbia recently, a horse and buggy driver received a simple citation for texting while conducting a tour down city streets.
 Distracted driving really can happen anywhere.

 But while all distracted driving is dangerous, some distracted driving is more dangerous and therefore more costly to those involved.

 A topic that has gotten a lot of attention from the trucking community and the population at large is distracted driving.
 There are dire warnings about texting and driving – you’ve probably seen some billboards or a TV commercial imploring people to put their phones down and drive.

 As a truck driver, there are many rules for you to keep track of.
 There’s one that was established by the Federal Motor Carrier Safety Administration (FMCSA) that’s especially important for you to know.